Best Transcription App for UX Researchers in 2026

 Dovetail ($29+/mo per user)

-• Purpose-built UX research repository
+• Built for UX research as a repository

 • Tag-based analysis and pattern identification